 NOTE—In the event of transmission failure of the frame containing the OM Control subfield, the OMI initiator attempts the recovery procedure defined in 10.22.2.7 (Multiple frame transmission in an EDCA TXOP).

 The OMI responder shall update the operating channel width and the maximum NSS values as obtained from the Channel Width and Rx NSS subfields, respectively, of the most recently received OM Control subfield sent by the OMI initiator to send SU PPDUs and to assign an RU allocation in sent MU PPDUs, subject to restrictions defined in 28.3.1.2 (OFDMA), addressed to the OMI initiator in subsequent TXOPs.
+The OMI responder shall update the maximum NSS value to a value determined from the Rx NSS subfield and Table 27-9 when the Channel Width subfield of the OM Control field indicates 160 or 80+80MHz. (#16489)

 After transmitting the acknowledgment(#11208) for the frame containing the OM Control subfield, the OMI responder may transmit subsequent SU PPDUs or MU PPDUs that are addressed to the OMI initiator.

-NOTE—A subsequent PPDU is a PPDU that is intended for the OMI initiator and need not be the immediately following PPDU.
+NOTE—The acknowledgement is transmitted a SIFS after the frame. (#15736)A subsequent PPDU is a PPDU that is intended for the OMI initiator and need not be the PPDU immediately following the acknowledgement. (#15736)

 A OMI initiator that is a non-AP STA may set the DL MU-MIMO Resound Recommendation subfield to 1 in the OM Control field in frames addressed to an OMI responder that is an AP to indicate that the non-AP STA suggests that the AP resound the channel with the non-AP STA.
 A OMI initiator that is a non-AP STA and that has no recommendation on the AP's DL MU-MIMO operation shall set DL MU-MIMO Resound Recommendation subfield to 0.

-An OMI responder that receives a frame that carries an OM Control field with the DL MU-MIMO Resound Recommendation field equal to 1 from an OMI initiator may resound the channel or increase the frequency of the channel sounding with the OMI initiator .(18/906r7, #Ed)
+An OMI responder that receives a frame that carries an OM Control field with the DL MU-MIMO Resound Recommendation field equal to 1 from an OMI initiator may resound the channel or increase the frequency of the channel sounding with the OMI initiator if the OMI responder sends DL MU-MIMO PPDU addressed to the OMI initiator. (#17016)(18/906r7, #Ed)

 Transmit operating mode (TOM) indication(#12841)